 This section presents the performance results of RAMP on detecting Level-1 and Level-2 attacks.
 We compare three RAMP versions based on the extent of user feedback given, namely RAMP (RAMP with both adaptive and human-in-theloop training), RAMP-no-feedback (RAMP with only adaptive training), and RAMP-oracle (RAMP with feedback from an all-knowing oracle).
 RAMP-no-feedback is unable to rectify any erroneous training or update its internal state due to the lack of user feedback.
-RAMP-oracle updates the weights for both true positives and false negatives identified by the oracle as done in Lines 3-5 of Algorithm 3.
-In addition, RAMP is compared with two other real-time machine learning models - Hierarchical Temporal Memory (HTM) [3] and KNN-CAD [7] - which are available in the open source Numenta Anomaly Benchmark (NAB) [1].
-Among all the machine learning models in NAB, these two were shown to have good performances in detecting anomalies in scientific workflows [20].
-As the anomaly detection models in NAB are designed for univariate time series, we consider one dimensional data input where the dimension most affected by a given anomaly type is fed into all the models for Level-1 anomaly situations.
-As Level-2 adversarial anomalies affect multiple dimensions simultaneously, HTM and KNN-CAD models were not used in performance evaluation in these instances.
+RAMP-oracle extends Algorithm 3 as follows: for both true positives and false negatives identified by the oracle, RAMP-oracle performs weight updating as done in Lines 3-5.
+In addition, RAMP is compared with two other real-time machine learning models - Hierarchical Temporal Memory (HTM) [3] and KNN-CAD [8] - which are available in the open source Numenta Anomaly Benchmark (NAB) [1].
+Among all the machine learning models in NAB, these two models were shown to have good performance in detecting anomalies in scientific workflows [21].
+As the anomaly detection models in NAB are designed for univariate time series, we consider one dimensional data input where the dimension most affected by a given anomaly type is fed into all the models for